The following is a true story. Names have been changed to protect the innocent.

 Search engine optimization is the process used to increase organic website traffic.
 You need some technical knowledge to optimize your site for search engines.

 But your site won’t get visitors if no one can find it.
-Organic traffic is becoming more difficult to get.
-This makes SEO an important part of the design process.
+Unfortunately, organic traffic is becoming more challenging to get.
+As a result, SEO is an integral part of the design process.

 Caution: Many web design agencies view SEO as a separate service.
 For that reason, it is not always included in web design packages.
-This is may keep design costs down but at some point, you will need to optimize your site.
+Excluding SEO may keep design costs down, but you will need to optimize your site at some point.

 Publishing and Updating Your Site

-Now that you have built your site, you’re ready to publish it.
+Now that you have built your site, you are ready to publish it.
 But the work of building a branded business website has only begun.
 Leaving your site stranded in cyberspace won’t accomplish the goal of having one.

-That is why you must update your site on a regular basis.
+That is why you must update your site regularly.

 Use blog posts, videos, or other forms of content to keep your site relevant.
-I’m sure you have seen a website that hasn’t been updated in a year or more and wondered if the company was still in business.
+I am sure you have seen a website that hasn’t been updated in a year or more and wondered if the company was still in business.

 Publishing updated content gives your visitors a reason to come back to it.
 And every time they do, you will have something new for them to read, watch, or buy.